Rummy Rules

 In case of going Rummy, all positive and negative scores are doubled with Casino Scores as well!

-Knowing how to play Rummy, you might want to delve deeper into the Rummy game.
+Now that you know how to play Rummy, you might want to delve deeper into the Rummy rules and gameplay.
 To do so, you can find more explanations and tips on Rummy strategy beyond this Rummy manual in our Rummy Lessons.

 Play as Much as You Like!